cmalven/sass-toolkit/README.md

 ### Type Styles

-Automatically generates all of the type styles for a project, provides a mixin for grabbing a specific set of predefined styles, adjusts type responsively, and provides optional helper classes for your type styles that can be used directly in your HTML.
+Automatically generates all type styles for a project, provides a mixin for grabbing a specific set of predefined styles, adjusts type responsively, and provides optional helper classes for your type styles that can be used directly in your HTML.
 A type style can be any collection of CSS properties.
-Anything you add to the `properties` key of the configuration map will be output by the mixin.

 #### Required Setup

-Assumes that you are using 10-based `rem` (e.g. `font-size: 1.4rem; // 14 px`) units for sizing across the site, via something like `html { font-size: 62.5%; }`

-Values in `sizes` can also be specified with a unit, if desired.
-For instance, `default: 14px` instead of `default: 14`.

-Also relies on $`type-styles` and `$font-stacks` map variables existing in the following format:
+Requires `$type-styles` and `$font-stacks` map variables existing in the following format:

 ```scss
 $font-stacks: (